aimms/documentation/webui/custom-layouts.rst

 Troubleshooting
 ---------------

-If you are not able to get your desired output you might want to check a few things.
+If you are not able to get your desired output you might want to check a few aspects for troubleshooting:

 * Check if you have defined all the areas that you used in "gridTemplateAreas".
 * Check if your division matches the rows and columns and if the grouping is correct.